Part of World's first typhoid vaccine Campaign

 Duration:- Nov 2011 to Jan 2012

 During November to January 2011 the UNFPA deployed mobile service units (MSU) in 8 rain flood affected districts through Government and NGO partners.
-These MSUs offered GBV screening and medical response services along with basic primary and emergency obstetric care services to women and adolescent girls.
-Female medical officers and female psychologists were available to respond to the needs of the GBV survivors.
-GBV referral pathway development activities for 2011.
+These MSUs offered Mother and child and medical response services along with basic primary and emergency obstetric care services to women and child’s.
+Female medical officers and female psychologists were available to respond to the needs of the flood survivors.
+Referral pathway development activities for 2011.
 Hape Development and welfare Association implement project with the support of UNFPA and National Trust for Population Welfare (NATPOW) in District Badin.
 They operate from specially designed vehicles and provide temporary maternal and child health care and referring system.

 - To creating awareness about the importance of mother and child health among stakeholders